 It should be noted that there is likely to be a new requirement for Electricity Storage devices when operating in an import mode to switch to an export mode of operation when the system frequency falls below a defined threshold.
 In this case, the requirement would apply when the Electricity Storage device(s) is operating in import mode.
 The specifics of the requirement for both falling frequency and during system recovery are being considered by a NETSO working group and are not yet mandatory.
 The likely future requirement for Electricity Storage devices to transition from importing to exporting is described as an optional performance characteristic in this EREC G98.
 The NETSO working group is expected to confirm the characteristic described here, and to define the requirements as the frequency recovers.
 It is currently expected that the NETSO working group will conclude during 2022, following which the requirement, or something similar, will become mandatory.

-.Micro-generators that conform to this EREC G98 can be connected in advance of 27 April 2019 as they also conform to the pre-existing EREC G83 requirements.

 This document has been prepared and approved under the authority of the Great Britain Distribution Code Review Panel.
 This EREC G98 has been written to take account of the EU Network Code on Requirements for Grid Connection of Generators 14 April 2016.